isschrack/cmpm-121-D3-isschrack/PLAN.md

 ### D3.b: Globe-spanning Gameplay

--[] Cells should appear to have a memory of their state that persists even when they are not visible on the map -persistence across page loads is not yet required -Cells should apply the Flyweight pattern or some similarly-effective memory-saving strategy so cells not visible on the map do not require memory for storage if they have not been modified by the player.
+- [] Cells should appear to have a memory of their state that persists even when they are not visible on the map
+  - persistence across page loads is not yet required
+  - Cells should apply the Flyweight pattern or some similarly-effective memory-saving strategy so cells not visible on the map do not require memory for storage if they have not been modified by the player.
--Use the Memento pattern or some similarly-effective serialization strategy to preserve the state of modified cells when they scroll off-screen, and restore them when they return to view.
+  - Use the Memento pattern or some similarly-effective serialization strategy to preserve the state of modified cells when they scroll off-screen, and restore them when they return to view.